mrdb303/te-bootcamp-wk04-assignment01/README.md

 ### Issues

-Initially the 'like' and delete message button were close to each other, which made it too easy to accidentally click the delete button instead of the like button.
+Initially the 'like' and 'delete message' buttons were close to each other, which made it too easy to accidentally click the delete button instead of the like button.
 To resolve this, they were positioned at either end of each post, using flexbox to handle the layout.

-I came across problems when uploading to the render.com service.
+I intended to submit the assignment on Saturday 23rd, but came across problems when uploading to the render.com service.
 On the local node server, everything works perfectly.
-On the render.com service, it works intermittently.
+On the render.com service, it worked intermittently so I made extra tweaks to the code.
-The issue lies with the page refreshing when an action is taken, i.e. when the form submit button, delete button or 'like' button is clicked.
-The server registers a button has been pressed and performs the required database action.
-However, the messages do not always refresh and reload.
-If the page is manually refreshed, the past messages appear.
+However, as of 20:58 on Christmas eve, everything seems to be working and I'm not going to make any more changes.

 Line 6 on app.js allows toggling between render.com server and local server: isLive = true;  // Changes the script to set it to use the live render.com server. isLive = false;  // Changes the script to set it to use the local server.